cce-bigdataintro-1160/CEBD-1160-fall-2019-site/7-viz.md

 * In order to do it first set it to a fixed value, like `s=10`.
 * Now try to set it to the value of another column of your dataset, like `s=df['<other column>']`.
 * What is the difference between those two techniques?
 6. Do a multifeature plot!
-Plot 3+ `scatter` plots on the same `ax` comparing one variable to other columns at the same time.
+Plot 2+ overlapping `scatter` plots comparing one column to two other columns at the same time.
 Make sure to add a `legend` to make your multifeature chart easier to read.
 7. Modify the previous chart from 6. to use the `s`(size) and `color` parameters.
 8. Explore your dataset by plotting scatter plots comparing all columns 2 at a time.
 Tip, use nested for-loops for this!